 Borrowings under the Revolving Facility bear interest at a rate equal to an applicable interest rate margin plus, at our option, either (a) LIBOR or (b) a base rate (which is usually equal to the prime rate).
-The applicable interest rate margin for borrowings as of April 29, 2022 was 1.015% for LIBOR borrowings and 0.015% for base-rate borrowings.
+The credit agreement governing the Revolving Facility includes customary LIBOR replacement provisions.
+The applicable interest rate margin for borrowings as of July 29, 2022 was 1.015% for LIBOR borrowings and 0.015% for base-rate borrowings.
 We must also pay a facility fee, payable on any used and unused commitment amounts of the Revolving Facility, and customary fees on letters of credit issued under the Revolving Facility.
-As of April 29, 2022, the facility fee rate was 0.11%.
+As of July 29, 2022, the facility fee rate was 0.11%.
 The applicable interest rate margins for borrowings, the facility fees and the letter of credit fees under the Revolving Facility are subject to adjustment from time to time based on our long-term senior unsecured debt ratings.

 The Revolving Facility contains a number of customary affirmative and negative covenants that, among other things, restrict, subject to certain exceptions, our (including our subsidiaries') ability to: incur additional liens; sell all or substantially all of our assets; consummate certain fundamental changes or change in our lines of business; and incur additional subsidiary indebtedness.
 The Revolving Facility also contains financial covenants that require the maintenance of a minimum fixed charge coverage ratio and a maximum leverage ratio.
-As of April 29, 2022, we were in compliance with all such covenants.
+As of July 29, 2022, we were in compliance with all such covenants.
 The Revolving Facility also contains customary events of default.

-As of April 29, 2022, under the Revolving Facility, we had no outstanding borrowings, outstanding letters of credit of \$1.3 million, and borrowing availability of approximately \$2.0 billion that, due to our intention to maintain borrowing availability related to the commercial paper program described below, could contribute incremental liquidity of \$1.0 billion at April 29, 2022.
-In addition, as of April 29, 2022 we had outstanding letters of credit of \$46.8 million which were issued pursuant to separate agreements.
+As of July 29, 2022, under the Revolving Facility, we had no outstanding borrowings, outstanding letters of credit of \$1.3 million, and borrowing availability of approximately \$2.0 billion that, due to our intention to maintain borrowing availability related to the commercial paper program described below, could contribute incremental liquidity of \$0.7 billion at July 29, 2022.
+In addition, as of July 29, 2022 we had outstanding letters of credit of \$45.9 million which were issued pursuant to separate agreements.